Glycyrrhizin

 adjusting the pH in the range of 4.0-9.0 for evaluation of

 hepato-protective activity.
-This solution is further diluted with
+This solution is further diluted

 c) Evaluation of Hepato-Protective Activity

-On day 28thday the animals are anaesthetized with ether and blood
+On day 28thday the animals are anaesthetized with ether and

-for the assay of marker enzymes viz. serum alanine
+used for the assay of marker enzymes viz. serum alanine

-aminotransferase (ALT), aspartate aminotransferase (AST), alkaline
+aminotransferase (ALT), aspartate aminotransferase (AST),

-malondialdehyde (MDA), super oxide dismutase (SOD), catalase
+estimation of malondialdehyde (MDA), super oxide dismutase

-(CAT), reduced glutathione (GSH), and Glutathione peroxidase
+(SOD), catalase (CAT), reduced glutathione (GSH), and

-(GPx).
+Glutathione peroxidase (GPx).

 Example 2